spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

 </details>

-### Listing Direct Debit payment details in Zed UI
+### Listen to Direct Debit payment details in Zed UI

 In Zed, when looking over the details on a submitted order, check the payment details.